radiantlogic-v8/documentation-new/documentation/migration-utility/02-exporting-configuration.md

       "o_myprofile" : "MIGRATE",
    }

 >[!warning] Use extreme caution when customizing the migration plan.
 Make sure that you don’t accidently exclude needed .orx files, .dvx files, and/or data sources for naming contexts that you include in the export.
+Also, do not include the vdsha or replicationjournal data sources as part of the migration.
+Use the following to ensure they are not migrated:
+"replicationjournal" : "KEEP"
+"vdsha" : "KEEP"